 Hebrew SeniorLife responds to COVID-19

-If you or someone you care about is beginning to experience symptoms of memory loss, you likely have many questions.
+If you or someone you care about is beginning to experience symptoms of memory loss, or possible signs of dementia, you likely have many questions.
 Our goal is to help you understand the options to maximize cognitive function and quality of life.

-The Center for Memory Health at Hebrew SeniorLife provides outpatient memory care services for people living with cognitive symptoms or disorders at any stage — and support for their families and caregivers.
+The Center for Memory Health at Hebrew SeniorLife provides outpatient memory care services, in person and virtually, for people living with cognitive symptoms or disorders at any stage — and for their families and caregivers.

-We know caring for a person with Alzheimer’s disease or a related dementia can be overwhelming.
+We know caring for a person showing signs of dementia, due to Alzheimer’s disease or another cause, can be overwhelming.
 We are here to help you cope with the stress of a loved one’s condition and provide the resources you need to make informed decisions.